shortmoose/customurls/README.md

 ## Features

-This is a simple, yet useful, URL shortener/beautifier.
+This is a simple, yet useful, URL shortener.
 This allows you to assign URLs to keys so a URL like, https://\<your-domain\>/\<key\>, will redirect you to the specified URL.
 This can be used for the purpose of shortening URLs, or the reason I use it is to make it easier to remember URLs.
 For example